 Use Simpson 3 foot long and 2 foot long straight metal plates.
 Drill half inch holes for the studding.

 A few reference pieces of planking will already have been produced and installed.
 Now the rest need to be made and fitted.

 They need to be cut and drilled before taking them up on the roof.
-Varnish them thoroughly.
+Use clear wood preserver.

 Roof water pipe grooves

 Note that the roof design was changed to put the insulation on the outside and as such there is now no point in putting PEX pipe in the roof planking.

 It is necessary to make a half inch (width and depth) groove in the top surface of the 2x4 planking to take the 1/2" PEX piping that is used for heat reclamation from the roof.
 The groove needs to curve 180 degrees backwards using a 10.5" diameter.
 It is best to route the pipe along the edge of every third 2x4 (3.5" x 3 = 10.5").
 You can make two 5/8th inch deep cuts half inch from the edge of every third 2x4 to produce a channel for the pipe.
 In from the flat face go 1/16th deeper so the pipe is below the surface.
 The gap between 2x4s gives you extra width so you can subtract a 1/16" from the width.

 At the roof ends it is necessary to cut a 5.5" wide, 5/8" deep cross channel to provide room for the PEX bend radius.

 The pipe will be held in the grooves using small amount of duct tape and then the Grace Ice & Water Shield.

 The pattern of pipes needs to take into account a 21" gap in the planking that forms an access hole for working on the roof.
 Access holes need to be about every 7-8 feet of linear roof.
 The PEX piping will have all needed to have been fitted before the access holes are filled with plain planks.